robin-rpr/calos/doc/tutorial.rst

      stored for this project”.

-At this point, we have a container registry set up, and we need to teach :code:`ch-image` how to log into it.
+At this point, we have a container registry set up, and we need to teach :code:`clearly image` how to log into it.
 On :code:`gitlab.com` and some other instances, you can use your GitLab password.
 However, GitLab has a thing called a *personal access token* (PAT) that can be used no matter how you log into the GitLab web app.
 To create one: